johan-jeh/BizTalk-Server---Developing-Integration-Solutions/Manuals/readme.md

 ## Clone repo
 * Create a folder on your virtual machine, eg C:\GIT
-* Open a command prompt and type and navigate to the folder:
+* Open a command prompt and navigate to the folder:

 **CD C:\GIT**
 * Clone the repo to your local git folder by typing: